TomLucasakaTGeek/JerrIt/README.md

-# XEOBUILD: Backend Project Scaffolding Tool
+# JERRIT: Backend Project Scaffolding Tool
 ---

 ## Problem Statement:
-A Project Scaffolding Framework similar to Vite.js and Next.js that aims to provide a ready-to-code boilerplate for working with MongoDB or MySQL databases.
+A Project Scaffolding Framework similar to Vite.js and Next.js that aims to provide a ready-to-code boilerplate for working with MongoDB or MySQL databases through express.js server.
 The Project aims to minimize the setup time for building a MERN or SERN app, enhancing productivity and efficiency for developers.

 ---